Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Over there.”
 Chrys pointed at the top of the castle.
 “I feel some familiar mana.”

 “Wait, you can detect the others from a distance?!
-Please tell me that you can sense the others, too?”
+Please tell me that you can sense the rest, too?”

 Chrys paused for a moment before her eyes lit up.
 “Yes, I feel three familiar mana traces inside.”